Sunday, November 11, 2012

 Too Ambitious

-Itinerary Rio Guadiana.
-Borders Spain & Portugal.
-We hope to have time to spend a few days exploring rural towns that dot this navigable waterway.
+Itinerary Rio Guadiana: This river borders Spain & Portugal.
+We hope to have time to spend a few days exploring rural towns that dot either side of this navigable waterway.
 As long as we can get under that bridge near Ayamonte though….

-A little too much shopping, dining out and touristico-ing has left us a little behind schedule, so the Motley Crew decided not to take on the Rio Guadiana this time and head straight for Faro, our first stop in Portugal.
-Besides, there is a plan afoot to take a couple of days in Lisbon leaving the Cap’n behind to attend to boat duties.
+A little too much shopping, dining out, Aldi champagne and touristico-ing has left us a little behind schedule, so the Motley Crew decided not to take on the Rio Guadiana this time and instead, made straight for Faro, our first stop in Portugal.
+Besides, there is a plan afoot, if time allows, to take a couple of days in Lisbon, leaving the Cap’n behind to attend to boat duties.
 Strangely, he seems to be rather happy about that…..

 Pump Stations for irrigation along the river